emilyh12345/grocery_database/README.md

 - Create descriptive column labels for all output.
 For instance, don’t display a column label named count(*)

 ## Questions
-- Replace underlined items with values of your own choosing.
-For instance, replace the underlined terms last year with your own date range.
 - Format all output.
 For instance, all numbers will display with commas, dollar values will display with a $ prefix and create descriptive labels for all columns.
 - Be very descriptive explaining your results.
 For instance, use appropriate terminology, print screens and SQL
 1. Identify customers who have not completed a purchase/delivery survey in the last 6 months.
 Display the customer name and email.
 Use a nested select to answer this question.